 9. Go tubeless

-Much like tyres are your bike’s principle contact with the ground underneath you, your grips are your first point of contact between you and your bike.
-Despite this, they are often the least well-specced item on any new bike.
+Just as tyres are your bike’s principle contact with the ground beneath you, your grips are your first point of contact between you and your bike.
+Despite this, they can often be places where manufacturers save money.
 Ditch the hard and slippery cheap ‘n’ nasty grips off your bike and slide on some rubbery joy.